kiransalve/SQL-Practice/SQL/Campus X - SQL.md

 1. You cannot insert a value in child table that does not exist in parent
 2. Cannot delete parent if child exists

+16. Give types of Constraints in SQL?

+1. NOT NULL
+2. UNIQUE
+3. PRIMARY KEY
+4. CHECK
+5. DEFAULT
+6. FOREIGN KEY
+7. AUTO_INCREMENT

+17. What are referntial actions?

+1. Restrict - Stop the action if child records exist.

+eg. if one customer has 3 orders then you cannot delete customer

+2. CASCADE - Automatically apply the change to child rows

+eg. if you delete customer then all orders of that customer deleted
+	if you update customer id then order also update the customer id

+3. SET NULL - set foreign key value to null in child table, FK column must allow NULL

+eg. when customer deleted orders are stays and their cid becomes NULL

+4. SET Default - set foreign key to any default value like "0"

+eg. when customer deleted orders are stays and their cid becomes "0"